Get an annual AARP membership for only $12. Limited time offer.

 14. Are there social activities available?

-16. Are there any security protocols in place, or security cameras to help residents feel at ease?
+16. Are there any security protocols or cameras to help residents feel at ease?

 Questions Related to the People

 1. Are the residents clean, happy, and friendly?
-Do not be afraid to ask current residents about their experiences
+Don’t hesitate to ask current residents about their experiences.

 2. Are staff members attentive and kind?